-Mauro Del Citto is proof that anyone can make a mid-life career change, regardless of education or personal background.
-A Melbourne native, Mauro was in his early forties when he decided to make the switch from health administration to pursue a career in law.
-He recently took time out of his busy career to tell us about his journey and the massive challenges he overcame along the way.
+Mauro is proof that anyone can make a mid-life career change, regardless of their education or personal background.
+A Melbourne native, Mauro was in his early forties when he decided to make the switch from working health administration and become a lawyer.
+He's taken time out of his busy career to tell us about his journey and the massive challenges he overcame along the way.

-A drummer since the age 12, Mauro has been bandmate with some of Melbourne’s leading legal minds.
-Jamming and playing gigs with his lawyer friends as they progressed through the legal ranks was a big influence in Mauro’s decision to change tack in his career.
+A drummer since he was 12 years old, Mauro has been bandmates with some of Melbourne’s leading legal minds.
+Jamming and playing gigs with his lawyer friends was a big influence in Mauro’s decision to change tack in his career.

-“I felt there is room for creativity and law which gives you an open mind on many issues you have to deal with,” Mauro said.
+“I felt there was room to combine creativity and the law; it gives you an open mind for the many issues you face as a legal professional,” Mauro said.

-By studying the course online, Mauro was able to make lots of friends from all over Australia.
+While studying law online, Mauro made lots of friends across Australia.

-“I really benefitted from being part of the CDU Law Facebook group, which was a kind of support group for new and current students.
+“I really benefitted from being part of the CDU Law Facebook group, which is a lot like a kind of support group for new and current students.
 The lecturers I had were also wonderful.”

 “At times, it was a grind, but it was so fulfilling.
 I wanted to complete the studies no matter what, and I did.
 The support I got was outstanding.”

 If you can't manage a full study don't, then don't do it.
 Aim to have some balance in life.

 For those considering starting a law degree later in life, Mauro has some great advice: "The first and second years of uni can be tough, but don't give up.
 There are alternatives to dropping out.

 "If you can't manage a full study don't, then don't do it.
 Know your limitations and aim to have some balance in life.
 And remember, there's no such thing as a stupid question, so don't be afraid to ask for help."